mmbajo/PROBA-V/README.md

 More concretely, we minimize the absolute difference between the sobel filtered predicted(middle) and truth(right) images along with the absolute difference between the unfiltered ones.

 ### L1 and MS-SSIM Mix
 Given adequate time, I would like to explore another mixed loss function called the L1-SSIM loss.
 I have already implemented this function and if you have tested it yourself please show me your results.
-This loss function is extensively studied in [this paper](https://research.nvidia.com/sites/default/files/pubs/2017-03_Loss-Functions-for/NN_ImgProc.pdf).
+This loss function is extensively studied in [the research paper](https://research.nvidia.com/sites/default/files/pubs/2017-03_Loss-Functions-for/NN_ImgProc.pdf) published by NVIDIA.
 In my experiments, you may notice that I did not bother to try using L2 loss.
-In [this paper](https://research.nvidia.com/sites/default/files/pubs/2017-03_Loss-Functions-for/NN_ImgProc.pdf), the difference between the L1 and the L2 loss functions was explored and the result was that in image super resolution problems, L1 loss generally gives higher PSNR which is the metric we care about.
+In the aforementioned paper, the difference between the L1 and the L2 loss functions was explored and the result was that in image super resolution problems, L1 loss generally gives higher PSNR which is the metric we care about.
 It is to be noted that PSNR directly relates with the L2 loss.

 PSNR does not measure how "aesthetically pleasing" the restored image is whereas SSIM metric does quantify how human eye perceive clear aesthetically pleasing image.
 Though we primarily care about the PSNR, in the mixed L1-SSIM loss, we mix the importance of PSNR and how "aesthetically pleasing" the restored image is.
 In the paper linked above, the L1-SSIM mix, achieved the highest PSNR compared to L1-only and other loss setups.
 In this repo, using this particular loss layer is yet to be researched.